-The architectural expression emphasizes STUAs mission and concept and the idea of «lag».
-While a beautiful floodlight lights up STUA from above, plywood slabs create a geometrical and repetitive star shaped pattern that draws they eye towards the center of the room and center of attention.
+The architectural expression emphasizes STUA's mission, concept, and idea of «lag.» While a beautiful floodlight lights up STUA from above, plywood slabs create a geometrical and repetitive star-shaped pattern that draws the eye toward the center of the room and center of attention.

-The room is made from accessible materials, inspired by IKEA’s approach to efficient material use and the well-known flat pack concept.
+The room is made from accessible materials, inspired by IKEA's approach to efficient material use and the well-known flat-pack concept.
 All the components are light enough to be carried by one person alone, and each component is precisely carved to fit perfectly into the structure.
-Just like a piece of IKEA furniture, STUA can be set up quickly and intuitively by professionals.
+Like a piece of IKEA furniture, STUA can be set up quickly and intuitively by professionals.

-STUA is promoted on a Snøhetta designed webpage connected to IKEA.no where people can learn more about the collaboration between Snøhetta and IKEA and follow links to a contest website lalivetdittinnredestua.no.
-Here, Norwegian families can register to win STUA in their very own garden or backyard.
+STUA is promoted on a Snøhetta-designed webpage connected to IKEA.no, where people can learn more about the collaboration between Snøhetta and IKEA and follow links to a contest website, lalivetdittinnredestua.no.
+Norwegian families can register to win STUA for their garden or backyard.

-The landing page and campaign website are both supported by a holistic graphic profile with a specially designed color palette of carefully curated and harmonious colors, shapes and sketches.
+The landing page and campaign website are supported by a holistic graphic profile with a specially designed color palette of carefully curated and harmonious colors, shapes, and sketches.

 In addition to supporting the digital campaign, Snøhetta has curated the exhibition design for the launch and physical unveiling of STUA during an IKEA event at Youngstorget in Oslo in August 2018.